-- Employees and leaders value incentives related to the formal review processes, especially because they are tied to promotion and annual bonuses.
+- Employees and leaders who work hard to create more inclusive workplaces value recognition in the formal review process.
 Creating a strong performance management process was a core priority a few years prior, and it had been useful to nudge employees to collaborate more across divisions in the past - Employees are extremely attuned to feedback from leaders and supervisors.
 They also get excited about an End of Year Awards Banquet and other small forms of recognition.
 For example, the CEO calls the highest performing members of each division each month directly to thank them